jasonumiker/eks-quickstart/README.md

 ## Allow access to the Elasticsearch and Kibana to query your logs

-We put the Elasticsearch both in the VPC (i.e. not on the Internet) as well as in the same Security Group we use for controlling access to our EKS Control Plane.
+We put the Elasticsearch both in the VPC (i.e. not on the Internet) as well as within the same Security Group we use for controlling access to our EKS Control Plane.

-We did this so that when we allow the Bastion or Client VPN in that security group then it has access from a network perspective to *both* manage EKS and Elasticsearch/Kibana.
+We did this so that when we allow the Bastion or Client VPN access to that security group then it has access from a network perspective to *both* manage EKS as well as query logs in Elasticsearch/Kibana.

-Since this ElasticSearch can only be reached from a network perspective if you are running within this VPC, or have private access to it via a VPN or DirectConnect, then it is not that risky to allow 'open access' to it - especially in a Proof of Concept (POC) environment.
-As such, we've configured its default access policy so that no login and password as long as you can reach it from a network perspective.
+Since this ElasticSearch can only be reached if you are coming in via the Bastion/VPC/DirectConnect, then it is not that risky to allow 'open access' to it - especially in a Proof of Concept (POC) environment.
+As such, we've configured its default access policy so that no login and password and are controlling access to it form a network perspective rahter than with authentiation/authorization by default.

 ### Connect to Kibana and do initial setup